Mother Teresa of Calcutta Medical Center

 Mother Teresa of Calcutta Medical Center (MTCMC) is a tertiary hospital in San Fernando, Pampanga, Philippines.

 History

 Founded by Vilma Caluag.
 Owned and operated by Mount Grace Hospitals, Inc., Mother Teresa of Calcutta Medical Center was founded on February 28, 2006, at MacArthur Highway, Barangay Maimpis, City of San Fernando, Pampanga.
 It initially started with 100 capacity and today, it already has 142 beds with 415 doctors.

+In 2020, MTCMC President Noel Cortez and Medical Director Dr. Noel Evangelista inaugurated the new five-story extension building featuring the Central Luzon Integrated Oncology Centre and the state-of-the-art operating room complex for invasive surgery using Olympus OTV-S200 Visera Elite II device.

+In 2023, its CLIOC offered a next-generation tomotherapy platform treatment using the country's first Radixact Machine, developed by Accuray.

 Awards and recognition

 The City of San Fernando Health Office awarded MTCMC as the healthiest hospital, in large category for three consecutive years.
 It has been recognized as the Center of Excellence by the Philippine Health Insurance Corporation.
 In 2012, it was granted certification by ISO 9001:2008, ISO 14001:2004 and OHSAS 18001:2007.